x-megaman/InfiniteFusionPreloaded/README.md

-# InfiniteFusionPreloaded
+# megaman's Preloaded Tool
-This contains the tool needed to install the Preloaded Sprites for PIF
+This repo is used just to store Releases for the tool developed.